 Lao is a Vietnamese restaurant located within the premises of the Waldorf Astoria Dubai Palm Jumeirah.
 It is a fantastic restaurant, where it provides some comfort to homesick Asians, and also acts as a good introduction of Asian food to western travellers.

 It is worth noting that this restaurant is extremely popular, so it would be wise to make your reservations well before you head over to Dubai.
-If you are able to, you should definitely try out their bespoke cooking class, which is only available on Mondays, between 11.30am and 2.30pm.
+If you can, you should definitely try out their bespoke cooking class, which is only available on Mondays, between 11.30 am and 2.30 pm.
 In this class, you will be joining Chef de Cuisine Mai and Sous Chef Trang and learn as you watch how Vietnamese cuisine is perfected.

 The beef pho was also great, a standard fare of Vietnamese cuisine.
-The beef slices were thick and was great when eaten with the herbs.
-To end the meal, we had some noodles, much like how you end any eight course meal you have been to in Southeast Asia.
+The beef slices were thick and were great when eaten with the herbs.
+To end the meal, we had some noodles, much like how you end any eight-course meal you have been to in Southeast Asia.
 The Vietnamese Lobster Noodles was flavourful, while the sliced up lobster bits added to the crunchiness of the noodles.
 The stir-fried vegetables within the noodles also made you feel like you are back home in Asia.
-It gave one the sense of having home cooked food, even though we were thousands of miles away from home.
+It gave one the sense of having home-cooked food, even though we were thousands of miles away from home.
 This is certainly not easy at Asian restaurants outside Asia!